kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 #### `ui/src/App.tsx`

 This is the main UI component.
-We'll want to show the files on our node, the files on other nodes, and a way to upload files to our node.
+We'll want to show the files on your node, the files on other nodes, and a way to upload files to your node.

 ```tsx
 import { useEffect, useState } from 'react'